 On and Offline Support Groups: People with sarcoma often feel alone where they live, but the Internet can connect them instantly with others who feel the same way.
 Patients can join in discussions with survivors who have dealt with the same subtype of sarcoma, the same chemotherapy protocol, and the same surgery.
 Connecting this way gives patients and carer’s the opportunity to discuss the rare challenges that they face, helping them to feel understood, informed and empowered.
 A few resources that can be found in sarcoma support groups include:

 - Encouragement and insights from people who have been through every stage of the sarcoma journey – and a vision of what life can be like after treatment

-- The names of doctors who have treated patients in a similar situation and information about the expertise at various sarcoma centers
+- The names of doctors who have treated patients in a similar situation and information about the expertise at various sarcoma centres

-- Practical tips about traveling to sarcoma centers – where to stay, what services are available to help travelers, what the weather is like, and help with the process of getting an appointment
+- Practical tips about traveling to sarcoma centres – where to stay, what services are available to help travellers, what the weather is like, and help with the process of getting an appointment

 - Information about the effects and outcomes of various surgical options from people who have had those surgeries

 - Helpful suggestions about dealing with the side effects and daily challenges of treatment

 - Answers to questions about specific clinical trials and first-hand experiences of patients who are participating in those trials

 - Connections that reduce loneliness, including opportunities to meet other patients and carer’s in person.